CodinGame/Contribute-Help/pages/types/blog.md

 ## A Community Blog

-The CodinGame's blog is a community blog in the sense that articles are written by both CodinGame and CodinGamers.
+The [CodinGame's blog](https://www.codingame.com/blog/) is a community blog in the sense that articles are written by both CodinGame and CodinGamers.

-The main objective of this blog is to be both useful and entertaining for the readers.
+The main objectives of the CodinGame's blog are the following:
+- help the reader with useful advice
+- entertain the reader with interesting articles
+- motivate the reader with inspiring stories

 Anyone can write an article and have it published (with Thibaud's help).